-An Audit Committee is established and comprises John May and and Peter Redmond.
+An Audit Committee is established and comprises John May and Nicholas Lee.
 The Committee meets with the auditors, considers the results and the audit process, and satisfies itself as to the auditor’s independence.

 The Company has a Remuneration Committee, which comprises John May and Nicholas Lee.